-• The proposed development would create good quality residential accommodation that would make a positive contribution to the borough's housing stock and would make a small contribution to the Council achieving its housing targets as set out in the London Plan (2016) and Croydon Local Plan (2018) and emerging housing targets.
-The proposed development would provide an appropriate mix of units including 2x four-bed houses and 4x three-bed flats.
+• The proposed development would create good quality residential accommodation that would make a positive contribution to the borough's housing stock and would make a small contribution to the Council achieving its housing targets as set out in the London Plan (2021) and Croydon Local Plan (2018) and emerging housing targets.
+The proposed development would provide an appropriate mix of units including 6x three-bed houses.